oxidecomputer/serde_tokenstream/README.md

 See the `serde` documentation for the full range of controls that can be applied to types and their members.

+## TokenStream and syn::* values

+In some cases, it's useful to pass TokenStream values as parameters to a macro.
+In this case we can use the `TokenStreamWrapper` which is a wrapper around `TokenStream` that implements `Deserialize` or `ParseWrapper` which is a wrapper around `syn::Parse` that implements `Deserialize`.
+The latter is useful for passing in, for example, a `syn::Path`, or other specific entities from the `syn` crate.

 ## Error Handling

 Note that errors will highlight the problematic portion of consuming code: